Baldo by Hector D. Cantú and Carlos Castellanos for August 18, 2019

 5. Photo

-S&C = Dismayed&Depressed over 4 years ago
+S&C = Dismayed&Depressed about 5 years ago

 when it comes to handicap parking, people really should mind their own business, whatever happened to giving the benefit of the doubt?
 I have a handicap, actually I have several handicaps… I also have a handicap tag in my car… I still get dirty looks when I park in the handicap Zones… though I find that the better parking places for me to access where I want to go are not the ones reserved for a handicap Zone.
 Most people don’t understand that most handicaps are not visible but just as painful as the ones you can see.
 All in all, parking is a lost art.
 And parking manners are extinct.